 There are four basic types of constraints.
 Each constraint, can either rotate freely or fix the tangent angle of the elastica.
-Further, it can either allow the elastica to slide freely, or can fix the relative arclength of the elastica.
-A segment between two constraints that fix relative arclength has fixed arclength, even if there are sliding constraints in between.
+Further, it can either allow the elastica to slide freely, or can fix the relative arc length of the elastica.
+A segment between two constraints that fix relative arc length has fixed arc length, even if there are sliding constraints in between.
 In all these types of constraints, the position of the constraint is fixed, and the elastica is constrained to go through that point.

 A position constraint, freely rotating, and with the elastica free to slide through the point, exerts only a normal force on the elastica.
-If the tangent angle is fixed, the constraint exerts a shear force on the elastica.
-Similarly, if the relative arclength is fixed, the constraint exerts a longitudinal force.
+If the tangent angle is fixed, the constraint exerts a normal force on the elastica.
+Similarly, if the relative arc length is fixed, the constraint exerts a longitudinal force.

-Result 1 A normal force acting on an elastica preserves $G^2$ continuity but creates a discontinuity in the first derivative of curvature.
+Result 1 A normal force acting on an elastica preserves $G^2$ -continuity across the point where the force is applied, but creates a discontinuity in the first derivative of curvature.

-Result 2 A shear force (torque) acting on an elastica preserves $G^1$ continuity but creates a discontinuity in curvature.
+Result 2 A shear force (torque) acting on an elastica preserves $G^1$ -continuity of the elastica but creates a discontinuity in curvature.

-Result 3 An elastica segment with zero longitudinal force at the endpoints takes the form of a rectangular elastica.
-Nonzero longitudinal force induces values of lambda other than .5.
+Result 3 A segment of an elastica with zero longitudinal force at the endpoints takes the form of a rectangular elastica.
+Nonzero longitudinal force induces values of $\lambda$ other than 0.5.